marina-melihova/ws-remote-control/README.md

 npm run start:dev
 ```

 By default app use port 8080.
-You can change port in .env file.
+You can change port in .env file (create it similarly .env.example).
+If you change the port, be sure to enter it in the user interface.

 ## 💻 How to use